Allisen Corpuz wins the US Women’s Open at Pebble Beach for her first LPGA title

 She won by three shots over Charley Hull (66) and Jiyai Shin (68) and claimed the $2 million prize, the richest ever for an LPGA major champion.

 Corpuz couldn’t contain a wide smile when she tapped in for par, only to cover it with her hand as the tears began to flow.
-She wiped them with her Aloha-print tower.
+She wiped them with her Aloha-print towel.

 Former President Barack Obama was among the first to congratulate her on Twitter.
 Both went to Punahou School in Honolulu.